Chocolate-coated marshmallow treats: Colombia

 In Colombia and Ecuador, it is called Beso de Negra (Black Woman's Kiss) or "Chocmelo", a portmanteau of chocolate and masmelo (marshmallow).
 However, these last ones do not always have a cookie as its base.

 In 2020, during the George Floyd protests, Nestlé announced it would rename the confectionary and remove the image on its packaging of a black woman with bare shoulders and a colorful dress.
 (Note: The image was originally described by CNN as "una mujer negra, esta con los hombros descubiertos y con un vestido colorido" [a Black woman, she is bare-shouldered and wearing a colorful dress].)

 Brazil

 In Brazil, the dessert is known as Nhá Benta.
 It is manufactured by the Kopenhagen chocolaterie.
 Other variants exist in Brazil.
 Examples include Cacau Show's Montebello (does not contain the waffle base), and the one that popularised the international formula for the masses in Brazil, the Dan-Top.
 The cookies are sold in a variety of flavours, including coconut, lemon, passion fruit, caramel, boysenberry, tonka bean and coffee.
 It is also known as "teta-de-nega" ("black woman's tit").

 Uruguay

-In Uruguay, it is known as "Ricardito"; the confection is meringue covered in chocolate, and is manufactured by Ricard.
+In Uruguay, it is known as "Ricardito" (little Richard); the confection is meringue covered in chocolate, and is manufactured by Ricard.